Fumi24/RemixIconSwapper/README.md

 # RemixIconSwapper

-A small World of Warcraft addon for the Remix: Mists of Pandaria event.
+A small World of Warcraft addon for the Legion Remix

 ## What it does